nhattan/nhattan.github.io/_posts/2015-07-17-import-export-csv-with-ruby-part-1.markdown

 categories: rails csv
 ---

-Import, export CSV is one of the most popular feature that we usually need for our project.
+Import, export CSV is one of the most popular features in a website.

+It's so simple to use Ruby CSV library so we'll utilize it to build the feature.

-It's very simple and I'll show you how to make it just with Ruby CSV library.
+In this post, I'll show you how to do it in a Ruby on Rails application.

-# Say hi to Export
+# Export CSV

 ## Route

 {% highlight ruby %}
-  resources :csv_exports, only: [:create]
+  resource :csv_export, only: [:create]
 {% endhighlight %}

 ## Controller